How To Enable and Fix Virtualbox Shared Folder for Ubuntu

 12. With the guest addition, you can easily drag files and copy them between the VirtualBox and the host.

-13. It can both detect and identify USB devices after installing the Extension Pack whereas the other one fails to detect USB devices.
+13. It can detect and identify USB devices after installing the Extension Pack, whereas the other fails to detect USB devices.

 RECOMMENDED: How To Transform Windows 11 Into Linux Without a theme.